 Water Shortages in Phoenix due to the Drought

 According to the official Sky Harbor measuring station, Phoenix has only collected 0.06 inch of rain since June 15.
 And, while most of the water that we use in the Phoenix area is imported from the Colorado River, that river also supplies over 40 Million people in 6 other states.
 The problem here is that we’re currently taking more water from the rivers and lakes in a year than is being replenished from the rain runoff.
-Colorado has seen below-average runoff in all but three years since 2000 and many of the lakes and reservoirs are less than half full.
+Colorado has seen a below-average runoff in all but three years since 2000 and many of the lakes and reservoirs are less than half full.

 The water shortages first affect the farmers who have lower priority than houses and businesses but that still affects us because it raises the costs of food and affects our state’s economy overall.
 That being said, Phoenix has gotten a lot better over the last few years at using less water but it still isn’t enough.

 Taking steps to save water doesn’t just help the rest of Arizona, it can also help lower your water bill.
 That should be motivation enough to start cutting back on your water usage.
 You don’t even need to make drastic changes to your lifestyle or home to make a difference, just try some of these easy tips to lower your water bill:

 Tips for Indoor Water Saving

 - Check all faucets, pipes, and toilets for leaks.

 - Install water saving showerheads and ultra-low-flush toilets.

 - Take shorter showers.

 - The Comfort System (#1 method) – “Instant” hot water circulation device.

 - Never use your toilet as a wastebasket.